TheBacktester/strategy/index.md

 ## Update of 20th Nov.
 2021:
-I already started the strategy in March 2021, but stopped in May 2021 to rework the strategy.
+I already started the strategy in March 2021, but paused in June 2021 to rework the strategy.
 The strategy is now reworked and live again!